Your Daily Pharma Scoop: Gilead, Some History; Biogen's Spinraza, MDCO New Data, REPH Action Date

 Agios Pharmaceuticals Inc (AGIO): Biller Scott, Chief Scientific Officer, sold 10470 shares, 63% of their holding, for $732,900; Schenkein David P, CEO's share holding reduced by 19% after Sale+OE of 80000 shares for $5,611,200.

-Boston Scientific Corp (BSX): Bose Supratim, EVP, Pres, Asia-Pacific, shareholding reduced by 52% after Sale+OE of 347137 shares for$10,109,559.
+Boston Scientific Corp.
+(BSX): Bose Supratim, EVP, Pres, Asia-Pacific, shareholding reduced by 52% after Sale+OE of 347137 shares for $10,109,559.

 Illumina Inc (ILMN): Dadswell Charles, SVP, GC sold 2% of their holding for $29,323.

-Lilly Eli & Co (LLY): Lilly Endowment Inc, 10% holder, sold 205000 shares for $17,795,025.
+Eli Lilly & Co (LLY): Lilly Endowment Inc, 10% holder, sold 205000 shares for $17,795,025.

 Regeneron Pharmaceuticals Inc (REGN): Dir Brown Michael's shareholding reduced by 8% after Sale+OE of 1500 shares for $712,500.